Bathroom colour schemes – create tranquil retreats and standout schemes

 (Image credit: Future PLC/ Simon Brown)

 Decorate your space with coloured tiles.
-For a look that is highly contemporary and original, lay wall tiles, in contrasting hues, chevron style to create a bespoke space, as per this bathroom tile idea.
+For a look that is highly contemporary and original, lay wall tiles, in contrasting hues, and chevron style to create a bespoke space, as per this bathroom tile idea.
 A mix of blush pink, teal green and black combines well to enhance the modernity of this bathroom.

-Remember, less is more, so think petal pinks as an accent and include no more than three tonal shades in your palette.
+Remember, less is more, so think of petal pinks as an accent and include no more than three tonal shades in your palette.
 Use black as the base.
 Like white, it's the colour that sets off any pink to its best advantage.

 What colours are best for bathrooms?

-Colour is very much a subjective thing and what works for one, won't work for another.
-'When selecting a colour for your bathroom, consider shades that exude tranquillity and serenity so you can create a haven within your home,' says Ruth Mottershead, Creative Director at Little Greene.
+'When selecting your bathroom colour schemes, consider shades that exude tranquillity and serenity so you can create a haven within your home,' says Ruth from Little Greene.
 'To create a scheme that provides you with a calm retreat, use colours with warm undertones that add a comforting feel to a space.'

 What colour is best for a small bathroom?